Skip to main content

 This is a very interesting statement referencing that God only listens to the godly, those who do His will.
 I don't think that this means God only acts in the way we want Him to act when we pray, regardless of our level of faith.
 And I don't see that in the Bible from Genesis to Revelation.
 I mean, as I write that, I feel reverence.
 How can we even dare ask God for anything?
 That He allows us to is truly incomprehensible.
 Thankfully, we have solid assurance that we can throughout scripture, but there is no solid scripture that our prayers will be answered.

-I will take a moment to say here, please don't be pulled in by word of faith, charasmatic churches, who will use texts regarding healing that were intended for the early church.
-There are no spiritual gifts of healing being handed out to believers today.
-Of course God can, and does do, as He likes.
-If you know somebody who can heal people, please let me know, although truly I would not go because it is likely to be an anti-christ.
-Obviously that DOES NOT mean I believe the Holy Spirit is not healing today.
-God heals who he wishes, righteous or not, and we should indeed pray for the healing of our family, ourselves, our brothers and sisters in Christ and others.
-I encourage you to do so, daily.
+I will take a moment to say here, I left the Charismatic/Word of faith movement who use and apply texts regarding healing that to me appear to be relevant to the building of the early church.
+There are no apostolic miraculous sign gifts of healing being handed out to believers today.
+The only response they have as to why people aren't healed is that the Holy Spirit decides if they will have the gift of healing in that moment of prayer for someone.
+Therefore, it is very different to other gifts of the Spirit, where it is actually a gift given to that person.
+Sorry, it does not align with scripture.
+Yes, I believe in miracles, spiritual and physical.
+Our Incredible God will do as He likes.
+If you know somebody who says they can and do heal people, please let me know, although, truly, I would not go because it is likely to be an anti-Christ.
+Obviously, that DOES NOT mean I believe the Holy Spirit is not healing today.
+God heals who he wishes, when he wishes, righteous or not, and we should indeed pray for the healing of our family, ourselves, our brothers and sisters in Christ and others.
+I encourage you to do so daily.

 There are a couple of thoughts I want to mention before I finish.
 Going through this helped me to see my children as His children.
 Namely, that every child and believer is just that, a child of God.
 Though we may be parents, our children are His, we are all children of the Most High God.
 1 Corinthians 7:14 tells us that children of just one believing parent are considered holy to the Lord.
 I also agree with some brothers who believe children are not held accountable for their salvation until they are mentally old enough to be.
 For me, children of believing parents are born into the Kingdom of God, and I believe this is scripturally evident throughout the Old and New Testaments, though I also believe they must one day make their own confession of faith.
 I don't have to be able to understand something to read it in the bible.
 I agree with free will and predestination - both for salvation - I don't have to separate them.
 I don't have to be divisive on these contentious points of scripture, though it does bother me that I can't enjoy church membership unless I am.